 Did you know there’s a project management methodology that’s practiced in over 150 countries?
 With over a million certified practitioners, PRINCE2 is one of the most well-known and widely recognized forms of project management.

-PRINCE2 is a project management methodology that's extremely focused on organization and control.
-PRINCE stands for "PRojects IN Controlled Environments."
-PRINCE2 is an extremely linear and process based project management methodology, which makes it a good beginner methodology.Lacak proyek PRINCE2 dengan Asana
+PRINCE2 is a project management methodology that emphasizes organization and control.
+The acronym PRINCE stands for "PRojects IN Controlled Environments."
+This project management framework is linear and process-based, focusing on moving initiatives through predefined stages.
+PRINCE2 also includes core project management principles like outlining your project scope and budget, which makes it a good option for beginners.Lacak proyek PRINCE2 dengan Asana

 This project management methodology was first established in 1989 by the Central Computer and Telecommunications Agency (CCTA).
 It was originally based on a methodology used by the United Kingdom’s government, known as Project Resource Organization Management Planning Technique (PROMPT).
 The UK government used PROMPT primarily for information system projects.